kokarn/atom-grunt-runner/README.md

  * Tasks added to a Gruntfile will not be automatically added until the project is reloaded or the page gets refreshed.
 They will still be callable from from the toolbar.

+ * Currently hard to add tasks that prefix another task.
+For example, if you have a task in the task list called `develop`, it is impossible to add or call a task called `dev`